Decomputeur/decomputeur.github.io/_posts/2024-04-20-Using-the-API-to-generate-a-map.md

 With line 63, we add 1 to our loop array to progress our progressbar we started on line 3.

+The several `Write-Debug` commands used throughout the code above will only dispay it's output if you removed the comment for the `$DebugPreference = "continue"` line at the start.

 Now that we have an array named $CustomerArray which holds all data we need, we will process this to a large string to be used in the HTML of the page we create for the map.
 ```powershell
 $CustomerPlots = ""